Claudia Easton, President

 Residing in Boyds, Maryland, Eunjung Joy Lee currently serves the ELL community as an ESOL Community Coordinator at the Division of ESOL/Bilingual Programs in Montgomery County Public Schools.
 The scope of her work includes facilitating communication between school staff members and international parents, providing individual and group parent programs on various topics, organizing parent meetings in collaboration with the schools and parents, as well as conducting ESOL parent-needs-assessments, workshops for parents, and in-service ELL training for school staff members.
 Outside of work, she loves spending time with her two daughters, two four-legged hairy boys, and loving and supporting husband.
 Currently she is pursuing her master degree in school counseling at Johns Hopkins University, hoping to serve more ELL students as a counselor.

-Monica Lopez works as a Bilingual Family and Community Outreach Facilitator for Anne Arundel County Public Schools.
+Monica Lopez works as a Family Involvement Specialist for Anne Arundel County Public Schools.
 In this capacity as both a simultaneous interpreter and liaison, she facilitates effective communication between parents, teachers, students and community social organizations in informal and formal conferences and meetings, school-related activities, and community events.
-Monica has an Associate’s Degree in International Relations and a Bachelors Degree in Criminal Justice Administration from the University of Phoenix.
-For the past 8 years, Monica has lived on several military posts throughout the United States assisting her brother who is an Army Officer with raising her nieces and nephews while her brother is often deployed all over the world.
-Monica is a Girl Scout Troup Treasurer, member of the Group Neighbors of Severna Park, and exercises on a regular basis.
+Monica has an Associate’s Degree in International Relations and a Bachelor's Degree in Criminal Justice Administration from the University of Phoenix.
+Monica was a Girl Scout Troop Treasurer, member of the Group Neighbors of Severna Park, and exercises on a regular basis.